My Freshly Hatched Shell In The GD Loft

 Flash Line Removal

 One of the things that attracted me to GD was the quality of their gelcoat finish.
-And as the gelcoat on my car was really quite blemish free and shiny, my strategy was to not mess it up more than necessary.
+And as the gelcoat on my car was really quite blemish free and shiny, my strategy being to not mess it up more than necessary.

 So, having my procedures, tools, and products at the ready, I experimented on the flash-line going across the diameter of the headlight (I haven't cut the hole yet.)
 This trial area being perfect to verify my research and untried bodywork skills.